BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*With a merry song, as pure as a tinkling bell, wounds of the body and the weariness of the mind are forgotten, and hurt and sorrow are washed away as if by cool, clear water.*

 This power targets one friendly model within range.
 The target immediately recovers a single lost Wound, as well as a single lost Might, Will and Fate point spent earlier in the battle.
 The target also immediately recovers from the effects of any Magical Power they wish.

 **Channelled** — The target instead recovers all lost Wounds rather than just one, in addition to all other effects.